Aaron Molloy

-Aaron Molloy (born 11 January 1997) is an Irish professional footballer who plays as a midfielder for USL Championship club Memphis 901.
+Aaron Molloy (born 11 January 1997) is an Irish professional footballer who plays as a midfielder for the Charleston Battery in the USL Championship.

 Youth and college

 Molloy played for the Bohemians academy for the 2014–15 season, as well as a short season in 2015 where he served as captain.
 He received the Bohemians U19 player of the year award for the 2014–15 season.

 College

 After a season with Drogheda United in Ireland, Molloy decided to move to the United States to play college soccer.
-He played in 15 matches as a freshman at Keiser University, recording his first appearance against Texas Wesleyan on 9 September 2016 and scoring his first goal at St. Thomas on 19 October.
+He played and started in 15 matches as a freshman at Keiser University, recording his first appearance against Texas Wesleyan on 9 September 2016 and scoring his first goal at St. Thomas on 19 October.
+Molloy earned Sun Conference Freshman of the Year and second-team All-Conference honors.

 In his first season at Penn State, Molloy appeared in 16 matches.
 He made his Nittany Lions debut against Hofstra on 25 August 2017 and scored his first goal at UC Irvine on 1 September.
 In his junior season, Molloy was a team captain and appeared in 15 matches.
 He earned Big Ten preseason honors, All-Big Ten second team and United Soccer Coaches All-North Region third-team.
 In his senior season, Molloy was again a team captain and appeared in 19 matches.